 What will I learn in this degree program?

-The part-time Industrial Electronics master’s degree program provides specialized in-depth training to optimally prepare graduates for jobs in industry.
+The part-time Power Electronics master’s degree program provides specialized in-depth training to optimally prepare graduates for jobs in industry.
 This degree program is taught in German.
 The core topics of the program are alternative energy systems, power electronics, drive technology, electromobility, and electrical power supply, as well as control electronics and process automation.
 The master’s degree program is intended for graduates of the Electronics and Business, Electronic Engineering, and other bachelor’s programs at our UAS, and graduates of other technical UAS and university programs.
 Students learn to:

 Design complex electrical and electronic systems for use in production, taking technical and economic aspects into account